Dirac mass induced by optical gain and loss

-To probe this phenomenon experimentally, we inject a single initial pulse at the boundary ($n = 0$), which has strong spatial overlap with the boundary states.
-In Fig.~\ref{fig3}\textbf{d}, we plot the intensity distribution for $g = 0.41$ (blue circles), obtained by a normalized time average of $|u_n^m|^2+|v_n^m|^2$ (see Methods).
-The profile fits the theoretically calculated spatial distribution for the boundary state (red line).
-Finally, from the time evolution data for different values of $g$ (Fig.~\ref{fig3}\textbf{e}--\textbf{g}), we observe that the localization length decreases with $g$, in agreement with Fig.~\ref{fig3}\textbf{c}.

-Finally, we investigate the scattering properties of the non-Hermitian Dirac quasiparticles.
-In the Hermitian setting, Dirac particles can efficiently traverse strong potential barriers (Fig.~\ref{fig4}\textbf{a}), an intriguing phenomenon known as Klein tunneling \cite{Katsnelson2006}.
-However, it is also possible for semi-Hermitian Dirac quasiparticles to exhibit an anomalous form of Klein tunneling, whereby energy is conserved in the bulk domains but not at the domain wall \cite{Terh2023}.
-Here, we demonstrate that the non-Hermitian synthetic lattice can exhibit both standard Klein tunneling and its anomalous counterpart.

-Our experiment, shown schematically in Fig.~\ref{fig4}\textbf{b}, involves an effective scalar potential barrier (pink background) implemented by a uniform phase shift applied at those $n$ \cite{Ye2023} (see Methods).
-There are several possibilities for the lattice configuration at the interface.
-In the baseline case (Fig.~\ref{fig4}\textbf{d}), the wavepacket incident from the left experiences nearly unity transmission, with reflection strongly suppressed.
-Alternatively, we consider configurations where the gain/loss is flipped across the interface (keeping the sign of $M$ unchanged).
-In such cases, we find that the reflection is still strongly suppressed, but the transmitted beam is either amplified (Fig.~\ref{fig4}\textbf{e}) or damped (Fig.~\ref{fig4}\textbf{e}).
-This amplification or damping depends on the gain/loss of the interface's central site, and occurs only while the wavepacket is impinging on the interface; within the bulk domains, the intensity is conserved since the effective mass $M$ is real.
-Our experimental results for the net transmittance are in excellent agreement with simulations, as shown in Fig.~\ref{fig4}\textbf{c}.
+Next, we investigate the Klein tunneling of massive Dirac particles, as illustrated in Fig.~\ref{fig3}\textbf{a}.
+In the Hermitian case, Dirac particles can efficiently cross potential barriers of height $V$ exceeding $Mc^2$, with transmittance tending to unity as $V \rightarrow \infty$ \cite{holstein1998, dombey1999}.
+Semi-Hermitian Dirac quasiparticles, on the other hand, have been predicted to exhibit an anomalous form of Klein tunneling whereby energy conservation holds in the bulk but breaks down at the domain wall \cite{Terh2023} (this is unrelated to the claim of greater-than-unity reflectance in Hermitian Klein tunneling, which is an artifact of a redefinition of flux \cite{dombey1999}).
+Here, we demonstrate both kinds of effects.
+As shown schematically in Fig.~\ref{fig3}\textbf{b}, we add an effective scalar potential barrier to the synthetic lattice (pink area) via a uniform phase modulation \cite{Ye2023} (see Methods).
+There are several ways to configure the lattice boundary.
+In the baseline case (Fig.~\ref{fig3}\textbf{d}), the wavepacket incident from the left experiences nearly unity transmission, with reflection strongly suppressed.
+We also study alternative configurations where the gain/loss is flipped across the boundary, keeping the sign of $M$ unchanged.
+In such cases, the reflection is still strongly suppressed, but the transmitted beam is either amplified (Fig.~\ref{fig3}\textbf{e}) or damped (Fig.~\ref{fig3}\textbf{e}).
+This amplification or damping depends on the gain/loss of the boundary's central site, and occurs only while the wavepacket is impinging on the step.
+Within the bulk domains, the intensity is conserved since $M$ is real.
+Our experimental results for the net transmittance are in excellent agreement with simulations, as shown in Fig.~\ref{fig3}\textbf{c}.